curl/everything-curl/libcurl.md

 # 9. Using libcurl

-The engine in the curl command line tool is libcurl. libcurl is also the engine for hundreds ands thousands of tools, services and applications out there today that want to do internet data transfers.
+The engine in the curl command line tool is libcurl. libcurl is also the engine in thousands of tools, services and applications out there today, performing their internet data transfers.

 We have designed libcurl to be "transfer-oriented" usually without forcing users to be protocol experts or in fact know much at all about the networking